-If you purchased eggs, including Shell Eggs and Egg Products, produced from caged birds in the United States directly from any United States egg Producer from January 1, 2000 through February 28, 2014, you could be a Class member in a proposed class action settlement.
+If you purchased Shell Eggs or Egg Products produced in the United States directly from any producer from January 1, 2000 through December 19, 2014, you could be a Class Member in a proposed class action settlement.
 In the lawsuit In re Processed Egg Products Antitrust Litigation, Case No. 08-md-02002, pending in the United States District Court for the Eastern District of Pennsylvania, Plaintiffs allege that Defendants, certain Producers of Shell Eggs and Egg Products, conspired to decrease the supply of eggs.
 Plaintiffs allege that this supply conspiracy limited, fixed, raised, stabilized, or maintained the price of eggs, which caused direct purchasers to pay more for eggs than they would have otherwise paid.
 The term “eggs” refers to both Shell Eggs and Egg Products, which are eggs removed from their shells for further processing into a dried, frozen, or liquid form.
 This lawsuit alleges injuries to direct egg purchasers only, that is, entities or individuals who bought eggs directly from egg Producers.
 Plaintiffs represent both themselves (the named Plaintiffs) and the entire Class of direct egg purchasers across the United States.
 The Defendants deny all of Plaintiffs’ allegations.

 What does the Sparboe Settlement provide?

-Due to the Cal-Maine Settlement, the prior Sparboe Settlement, approved by the Court in 2012, is amended to add to the Sparboe Settlement Class direct purchases of Shell Eggs and Egg Products from October 24, 2009 through February 28, 2014, expanding the Class Period to make it comparable to the Cal-Maine Class.
-There is no monetary relief under the Original or Amended Sparboe Settlement.
+There is no monetary relief under the Sparboe Settlement.
 Sparboe agreed to provide substantial and immediate cooperation to Plaintiffs, which the Court already found conferred substantial benefits upon the Class.
-The amendment merely conforms the Sparboe Class to the Cal-Maine Class.
+The second amendment merely conforms the Sparboe Class to the recent Settlement Classes.